 Before attending the clinic Rehana was unaware of family planning as a way to plan future pregnancies.
-She says “I was not aware of family planning methods earlier, I am happy to know that I have options in terms of controlling my family size.
+“I was not aware of family planning methods earlier,” she told us.
+“I am happy to know that I have options in terms of controlling my family size.
 I would definitely want to adopt a family planning method after my delivery”.

-Women and girls make up 94% of clinic visits with 77% of total visitors who received sexual healthcare are under 25 years old.
+Women and girls make up 94% of clinic visits, with 77% of total visitors who received sexual healthcare under 25-years-old.

-Field teams have been mobilised to create awareness about sexually transmitted diseases and birth control methods.
+Field teams have been mobilized to create awareness about sexually transmitted diseases and birth control methods.
 IPPF has partnered with various local agencies for provision of these services as well as distribution of the kits and medical supplies.